DrMSAbdullahi/GenPath-PPH/README.md

 ## Introduction

 This project contains the code and methodology described in the manuscript **GenPath-PPH**, which introduces a novel approach for detecting disease-relevant pathways by integrating gene expression data with biological pathway networks using persistent path homology (PPH).
-The approach enhances the ability to detect pathways that are significantly altered in disease conditions (hepatocellular carcinoma (HCC)) from peripheral blood mononuclear cell (PBMC) samples.
+The approach enhances the ability to detect pathways that are significantly altered in disease conditions, such as hepatocellular carcinoma (HCC) from peripheral blood mononuclear cell (PBMC) samples.

 ## Datasets